scarletstudio/transithealth/docs/new_dataset.md

-# Adding a New Dataset
+# Add a New Dataset

 This guide walks you through how to add a new dataset to the offline pipeline.